titzer/student-projects/README.md

 IMPACT: You will make Virgil obliterate other languages with polymorphic types and very likely publish a paper.
 Compiler experience and some programming language theory required.

-### [Benchmark WebAssembly](BenchmarkWasm.md) - WebAssembly, fair difficulty, fair novelty

-In this project, you will scour the planet for benchmarks for WebAssembly, creating a suite of freely-available kernels, micro-benchmarks, programs, and applications that is useful for studying all aspects of Wasm performance.
-You will follow best practices from benchmarking literature and known suites such as SPEC and DaCapo and create a framework for easily obtaining statistically reliable, reproducible results.
-IMPACT: You will make it easy to reliably benchmark any aspect of any Wasm engine and maybe publish the go-to paper on doing so.
-Basic programming and scripting experience required, some familiarity with statistics.

 ### [MMTk for Virgil](MMTkVirgil.md) - Virgil, Rust, moderate difficulty, moderate novelty

 In this project, you will aim to improve Virgil's garbage collection performance by interfacing with MMTk, a modern, high-performance, VM-agnostic GC framework.
 You will work out how to interface the MMTk runtime with Virgil's runtime and develop necessary compiler modifications for the interoperability.
 IMPACT: You will make Virgil GC state-of-the-art and maybe publish a paper.
 Compiler experience and some familiarity with GC required.

-### [Graph Coloring Register Allocator](RegAlloc.md) - Virgil, high difficulty, moderate novelty

-In this project, you will write a new, sophisticated register allocator for the advanced Virgil compiler.
-Despite being studied for five decades, register allocation remains a challenging problem.
-You will explore new techniques to make graph coloring register allocation more efficient, in particular better splitting heuristics and incremental rebuilding of the interference graph.
-IMPACT: You will make Virgil run much faster and maybe publish a paper.
-Compiler experience required.

 ## Development Projects